-Ever noticed blackish gray or brown spots on your teeth or hollow crevices in some corner of your mouth?
+Ever noticed blackish grey or brown spots on your teeth or hollow crevices in some corner of your mouth?
 Those spots and holes are commonly known as cavities.
 Tooth decays and oral cavities aren’t the same, but the latter one is one stage after unwanted decays.
 But the causes, the symptoms and the aftereffects of both, cavities and decays are nearly the same.
 A dentist in Edmonton will suggest to visit him as soon as you experience the symptoms of cavities such as spots, bad breath, sensitivity or receding gums.
 But what causes these cavities?
 Here are some of the very common causes of cavities.

 Causes of Cavities